Mangaluru Dasara: Mangaladevi Dasara

 Mangaladevi, Bolar attracts devotees all over India to celebrate the Dasara festival.
 Mangalore got its name from Mangaladevi.
 Mangaladevi temple arranges cultural programmes such as folk, music, drama, plays on various themes, ballets and devotional songs.
 On the ninth day, known as mahanavami, devotees participate in the Rathotsava (car festival).
 The decorated goddess is mounted on the grand chariot and pulled with thick ropes.
 The Rathothsava is filled with various deities and many tableaux decorated with colorful lights.
 The procession reaches Marnamikatta where the goddess is worshipped.

 Mangalore Sharadotsava

 Popularly known as "Mangalore Sharadotsava" or "Sharada Mahotsava" is a 6-7 days celebration during the Navaratri in Sri Venkatramana Temple, Car Street.
 Idol of Goddess Sharada is installed at Acharya Mutt premises of Sri Venkataramana Temple, Car Street.
 The idol is earlier brought to the Mutt premises in a grand procession from "The Great Darbar Beedi Works", Bunder.
-The festivities will conclude with a colourful and grand procession carrying the idol of Goddess Sharada would be taken out on the main streets of the city where thousands of people gather on either sides of the streets to witness the procession.
+The festivities conclude with a colourful and grand procession carrying the idol of Goddess Sharada.
+It would be taken out on the main streets of the city where thousands of people gather on either sides of the streets to witness the procession.
 The idol will be immersed at the Mahamaya Temple lake during the wee hours upon the culmination of the procession.

-Brahma Vidya Prabodhini Jodumutt

-Brahma Vidya Prabodhini Shree Sharada Pooja Mahotsava, is a 6-7 days celebration during the Navaratri in Jodumutt Street, Mangalore.

-Idol of Goddess Sharada is installed at Jodumutt premises and pooja will be held from Moola nakshatra to Shravana Nakshatra.
-Various alankars are performed on every pooja day.
-Shobhayatra will be held on Ekadashi day of Navaratri which concludes with idol immersion at Mahamaya Tank.